aabounegm/visa-expiry-notifier/README.md

-# visa-expiry-notifier
+# Visa Expiry Notifier

-A telegram bot to notify intl. students of their visa expiration dates
+This project is a telegram bot whose purpose is to notify international students at Innopolis University about the expiration of their visa and registration cards.